jpohlmeyer/netzwerkprogrammierung-2020/README.md

 ## Documentation

-A current HTML version of the PyDoc documentation is available in the docs folder.
+A current HTML version of the PyDoc documentation is available as an artifact of the docs build job.
+The most recent artifact of the master branch can be downloaded [here](https://gitlab.ub.uni-bielefeld.de/jpohlmeyer/netzwerkprogrammierung-2020/-/jobs/artifacts/master/download?job=docs).

 It can further be build locally with the following command:

 ```shell script